 Photo Credit: Stephen Lioy

-I’m a PhD student in Environmental Economics and Science at UC Santa Barbara and former director of the Conservation and Food & Agriculture programs at the Breakthrough Institute, where I am also a Senior Fellow.
+I am a PhD student in Economics and Environmental Science at University of California, Santa Barbara and the former director of the Conservation and Food & Agriculture programs at the Breakthrough Institute, where I am also a Senior Fellow.
 I was one of the authors of the Ecomodernist Manifesto.
-I’m interested in how technology can help decouple environmental impacts from economic growth, and specifically how to design and evaluate policies that drive agricultural intensification while also protecting natural habitats.
+My work lies at the intersection of conservation and agriculture, and ranges from evaluating impacts of zero-deforestation policies to modeling trends in crop yields.
+I use methods from diverse fields, with an emphasis on econometrics and causal inference.

-I’ve published widely in the areas of conservation, agriculture, and environmental policy.
-I’ve co-authored nine peer-reviewed papers and two book chapters, covering topics from ecological tipping points to livestock systemsfood demandecological footprint accountingplanetary boundariesecosystem services, and forecasting methods.
-I’ve edited and contributed to the Breakthrough Institute’s web series The Future of Food, and written blogs and essays on issues ranging from decoupling to land sparingprecision agricultureaquaculturefeedlots, and fertilizers.
+I have co-authored ten peer-reviewed papers, two book chapters, and four reports.
+I have edited and contributed to the Breakthrough Institute’s web series The Future of Food, and written blogs and essays on issues ranging from decoupling to land sparing, precision agriculture, aquaculture, feedlots, and fertilizers.

 I hold an MESc from Yale School of Forestry and Environmental Studies, where I specialized in environmental economics, and a BA in Geography from Cambridge University.
 I have worked for several conservation organizations including the Royal Society for the Protection of Birds and BirdLife Europe.

 I was born and raised in Sweden and have been based in the US since 2011.
-In my free time, I enjoy birding, motorcycling, photography, jazz, and running, although not all at the same time.
+In my free time, I enjoy birding, motorcycling, photography, and jazz, although not all at the same time.

 For news and updates on my work, subscribe to my substack newsletter.
-Below you can also find links to my Twitter and LinkedIn accounts.
+I am also on Bluesky.